 - Rental property income

-8. If your spouse is eligible for SSDI, you can apply for those payments — even if you’re divorced or widowed.
+8. If your spouse qualifies for SSDI, you can apply for spousal benefit payments — even if you’re divorced or widowed.

-Now let’s talk about survivor benefits, which can transfer to a beneficiary’s dependents after they pass away.
-If your spouse dies while getting SSDI, any of the deceased’s dependents may qualify for those benefits going forward.
-(This includes children and other relatives living in the same household listed as dependents on the former beneficiary’s income taxes.)
+Now let’s talk about survivor’s benefits paid after the SSDI beneficiary passes away.
+If someone dies while getting SSDI, any of the deceased’s dependents may qualify for those benefits going forward.
+(This includes children and other relatives in the same household listed as dependents on the former beneficiary’s income taxes.)
 The SSA typically reduces survivor benefits using a calculation based on the widowed spouse’s and any dependent children’s ages.
-If you already reached full retirement age, you can likely receive your deceased spouse’s full payment amount.
+Already reached your full retirement age?
+Then you can likely receive your deceased spouse’s full SSDI amount.
 To see how much you may qualify for, scroll down to page 6 in the SSA’s Survivor Benefits brochure.

-There are additional disability secrets that specifically pertain to spouses, children and marital status.
+There are additional disability secrets specifically regarding spouses, children and marital status.
 You can read more about those disability secrets by entering keywords like “family,” “marital” and “children” in the search box shown to the right of this article.

 You May Qualify for Legal Assistance

 Want to know more disability secrets that could help your case?
-Having a lawyer file your claim makes you 2x more likely to get benefits on your first try.
-We can match you with a local Social Security attorney that knows disability secrets that can help your case.
+Having a lawyer file your claim makes the SSA nearly 3x more likely to award you benefits.
+We can match you with a local Social Security attorney that knows disability secrets to help your case win.
 For example: There may be state-run disability programs you qualify for that pay cash benefits while the SSA reviews your application.
-Still, talking to a lawyer is the only way to learn which disability secrets may help you win benefits.
+Still, talking to a lawyer is the only way to learn which disability secrets may help you succeed.

-All disability attorneys work on contingency, so you’ll pay pay nothing for legal advice by phone.
-If the SSA won’t approve your claim, you owe $0 for legal assistance.
+All disability attorneys work on contingency.
+This means you’ll pay pay nothing for confidential, personalized help by phone.
+Unless you win a lump-sum cash award, then you owe $0 for legal assistance.
 And if you win, then you’ll only pay a small, one-time fee.